-CS/HB 433 specifies the appointment of the position of Assistant Secretary of Behavioral Health Services by the Secretary of the Department of Children and Family Services (DCFS) to manage behavioral health services within DCFS.
-The Assistant Secretary, through Directors of Mental Health and Substance Abuse, will be directly responsible for all programs and staff working in mental health and substance abuse in the districts, institutions, and in headquarters.
+CS/HB 433 creates the position of Assistant Secretary to serve as the Director of Behavioral Health Services within the Department of Children and Family Services (DCFS).
+The director through Directors of Mental Health and Substance Abuse will be directly responsible for all programs and staff working in mental health and substance abuse in the districts, institutions, and in headquarters.
 The CS provides that the department secretary shall appoint the directors or executive directors of any commission or council assigned to the department.
 The CS creates a behavioral health advisory board of eleven members.
-The advisory board is responsible for developing the department's Legislative Budget Request.
+The advisory board is responsible for developing the department's Legislative Budget Request